-Risk of injury Missing or poor protective clothing present an increased safety risk.
+Risk of injury Missing or poor protective clothing presents an increased safety risk.

 Wear protective clothing (helmet, boots, gloves, pants and jacket with protectors) every time you ride the vehicle.
-Always wear protective clothing, which must be undamaged and meet legal requirements.
+Always wear protective clothing that is in good condition and meets the legal requirements.